Sohaon

 Sohaon is a town in Ballia district of Azamgarh division in Uttar Pradesh state in western India.

 Town

-Located on the northern bank of the Ganges river, a wonderful city of Ballia is an important economic and transportation spot on the border between Uttar Pradesh and Bihar in northern India.
-The city is believed to be established by many saints who gave it the name of Ballia.
-The city has in interesting culture, with a heavy influence of Buddhism and some influence of Islamic traditions.
-It is also famous with a huge cattle fair, Dadri Mela, held in autumn and considered to be the second largest cattle market in the whole country.
+Located on the northern bank of the Ganges River, Ballia is an economic and transportation spot on the border between Uttar Pradesh and Bihar in northern India.
+Local tradition holds that the city was established by saints who named it Ballia.
+The city's culture shows influence from Buddhism and Islamic traditions.
+It hosts a cattle fair, Dadri Mela, held in autumn, which is recorded as the second largest cattle market in the country.

 Senduria (2 km), Amao (2 km), Govindpur Khas (2 km), Baghouna Kala (3 km), Bharouli Khas (3 km) are the nearby villages to Sohaon.
 Sohaon is surrounded by Buxar Block to the south, Bhanwarkol Block to the west, Simri Block to the east, Itarhi Block to the south.